RefresherTowel/docs/catalyst/advanced.md

 # Catalyst Advanced Topics

-This page covers the more powerful features in Catalyst:
+This page covers the more powerful features of **Catalyst**.

+All of these build on the core workflow from the Quickstart (stats + modifiers + layers + durations), and introduce ways to make your stats react to game state, stack in nuanced ways, and behave more like systems than raw numbers.

+Advanced topics:

 - Context-aware evaluation
 - Context-driven stacks with `stack_func`
 - Conditional modifiers
 - Modifier families and stacking rules
 - Derived base values (`base_func`)
-- Soft caps and curves (`post_process`)
+- Soft caps & curves (`post_process`)
 - Tags on stats and modifiers

 ---